American Public Education (NASDAQ:APEI) Releases Q2 2021 Earnings Guidance

 American Public Education (NASDAQ:APEI) issued an update on its second quarter 2021 earnings guidance on Monday morning.
-The company provided earnings per share guidance of -0.040-0.030 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.460.
+The company provided earnings per share (EPS) guidance of -0.040-0.030 for the period, compared to the Thomson Reuters consensus estimate of $0.460.
 The company issued revenue guidance of $78.02 million-$79.66 million, compared to the consensus revenue estimate of $89.92 million.

 American Public Education (NASDAQ:APEI) last posted its earnings results on Sunday, May 9th.
-The company reported $0.49 EPS for the quarter, beating the Zacks’ consensus estimate of $0.42 by $0.07.
+The company reported $0.49 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.42 by $0.07.
 American Public Education had a net margin of 7.30% and a return on equity of 7.55%.
-Research analysts predict that American Public Education will post 1.14 earnings per share for the current fiscal year.
+Equities research analysts forecast that American Public Education will post 1.14 EPS for the current fiscal year.

 American Public Education Company Profile